0

 His daughter, Karen, feels his over-achievement has something to do with his core identity, which is a positive disposition and good genes, not just his catapult from disaster when he was six years old.
 Perhaps, Jerry was already destined to helm this extraordinary life of doing, succeeding, and giving before his ordeal, a real life trial by fire, which could have imprisoned him mentally and physically.

-But does it matter if Jerry’s core identity, or his experience with catastrophe, put him on a trajectory for a remarkable life?
+But does it matter if Jerry’s core identity (spirit, robust genes), or his experience with catastrophe put him on a trajectory for a remarkable life?

 What matters is that LeVasseur, who lives in Brunswick, Maine, is one squared-away guy.
-He is still competing at 84 years old with plans to run in the National Senior Games in May in Ft.
+He is still competing at 84 years old and has plans to run in the National Senior Games in May in Ft.
 Lauderdale.

 Goals at 84?
 You bet.